gmp26/datalevin-issue/README.md

 Minimal example showing failure to require datalevin according to the docs.
+(FIXED  BY UPDATE TO JDK16)

 I have tried other environments with the same result, but this one is:
 MacOS 11.5.2